 Power demand from the residential sector represents a significant fraction of overall demand.
 Most schemes attempting to curb residential demand rely upon human reactions to pricing signals.
 We have discovered an inherent property called elasticity present in most appliances that will allow elastic components in appliances to instantaneously reduce their power consumption without any impact on their lifetime.
 When these components reduce their power consumption, the time required to complete their operation will increase in proportion.
 The more the time is extended, the more is the degree of possible reduction of comfort for consumers.
 We had conducted a preliminary assessment of the peak demand reduction potential for regions with different demographics with various degrees of comfort reduction.
 This study had indicated significant gains in peak demand reduction even for a minor degree of comfort reduction.

-Development of a testbed to monitor temperature, sound, and motion at the time scale of seconds in order to improve heating and cooling efficiency in commercial buildings.
-We have deployed a testbed of 24 wired sensors in our building and are gathering data in sound and light levels, temperature, and wind velocity.
-We are using Partially-observable Markov decision processes to optimally control heating vents to turn off heating and cooling when users are inactive, and to turn it back on when we can predict impending activity based on past patterns of activity.
+We deployed a testbed of 24 wired sensors in our building and gathered data in sound and light levels, temperature, and wind velocity.
+We used Partially-observable Markov decision processes to optimally control heating vents to turn off heating and cooling when users are inactive, and to turn it back on when we can predict impending activity based on past patterns of activity.

 This project investigated the effect of native smartphone applications on consumers’ energy aware behavior, in light of the now defunct, browser-based commercial services like Google Powermeter and Microsoft Hohm.